 Even with more cellular providers offering unlimited data plans, many smartphone users find that they are concerned with the amount of data being used by their phones.

-The Chrome browser on your Android Marshmallow phone has a ton of options that can optimize your mobile browsing experience, including something called “Data Saver” that can help reduce the amount of data that some pages use when you download them in the browser.
+The Chrome browser on your Android Marshmallow phone has a ton of options that can optimize your mobile browsing experience, including something called “Data Saver” which can help reduce the amount of data that some pages use when you download them in the browser.

-How to Enable the Data Saver Option in Chrome in Marshmallow
+How to Enable the Data Saver Option in Chrome in Marshmallow (Guide with Pictures)

 If you find that you aren’t able to use certain sites properly, then you may need to disable the Data Saver option to proceed with your usual Web browsing habits.